-This feature has now been around for a little while, but it’s not that well known.
+This feature has now been around for quite a while, but it’s not that well known.
 Also it can be hard to find information about it online as people often call it deep linking – which makes sense if you know the jargon but isn’t the sort of phrase you’d otherwise guess is the one to look for.

 So here’s how to create a link to a YouTube film which, rather than start playing at the start of the film, will start playing at a specific moment part way through the YouTube film: